Glasair II FT

 This is a Glasair amateur build aircraft.
 It's essentially a Glasair II, but we call it a Glasair "One and One-Half" because it started out as a Glasair One and turned into a Glasair Two.
 (It has the GI wing, horizontal stab and cowl but the better GII fuselage, firewall, rudder.)
-My airplane partner and I built it, maintain it and have been blessed to fly it over the past 20 years.
-We've accumulated over 3500 hours flying it over almost all the lower 48 states in all sorts of weather.
+My airplane partner and I built it, maintain it and have been blessed to fly it over the past 23 years.
+We've accumulated 3900 hours flying it over almost all the lower 48 states in all sorts of weather.
 (Well, not in hail.
 But we have seen 1/2 inch of mixed ice.)
 It's stood the test of time — which is what you want in an "experimental" airplane.
 (And we continually modify it to make it even better and more reliable.
-Recently we had custom steel bushings made for the nose gear to stop them from wearing out every 2000 hours!)
-As my airplane partner is now 80 years old, it's time to find a good home for her baby.
+For example, recently we had custom steel bushings made for the nose gear to stop them from wearing out every 2000 hours!)
+As my airplane partner is now more than 80 years old, it's time to find a good home for her baby.

 - 200+ MPH max true.
 190+ MPH cruise, sipping 7.2 GPH LOP

 - Tricked out Lyc O-320 (170 HP (est.)), slightly tricked out CS prop

 - 6 hours to zero fuel (43 total gallons, header and main)